 Besides practicing our photography skills, sometimes when we have a little extra time, we like to check out things that aren’t a permanent fixture in whatever city we are in.
 In Copenhagen, this was the Christmas markets.

 Saying this out loud is risky in Europe, but I just don’t see what all the fuss is about Christmas markets.
 We walked through the ones in Copenhagen and it was – Candles, check.
 Wood-carved trinkets, check.
 Glühwein, check.
 Giant bratwurst, check.
 It’s always the same.
 What am I missing?
 Why do people go crazy over these at Christmas?

-I was much more interested in getting a good spot to watch Jerry Garcia, Adam Lambert, and Bon Jovi come together to play Christmas songs in the square.
-I kid, but these guys were really good, actually.
-They put a rock & roll spin on traditional Christmas songs and I could have listened to them all day.
+I was much more interested in getting a good spot to watch Jerry Garcia, Adam Lambert, and Jon Bon Jovi come together to play Christmas songs in the square.
+Kidding – these guys were really good, actually.
+They put a rock and roll spin on traditional Christmas songs and I could have listened to them all day.
 But, alas, it’s not always about what I want to do, or what Cory wants to do, for that matter.

-Lexie also gets her say, which is how we found ourselves leaving messages at the Happy Wall in Copenhagen at least three different times, and the Lego Store where we tried, unsuccessfully, to create Lego people that resembled ourselves.
-(If you were thinking the one with impressive cleavage is the one I made, you’d be wrong.
+Lexie also gets a say, which is how we found ourselves leaving messages at The Happy Wall in Copenhagen at least three different times, and the Lego Store where we tried, unsuccessfully, to create Lego people that resembled ourselves.
+(If you thought the one with impressive cleavage was the one I made, you’d be wrong.
 Lexie apparently has high hopes for herself.)

 So what’s your travel style?
 Do you prefer to chill out or stay busy on vacation?